World Vegetarian Day is today, 1st October. Springing to life in 1977, the annual event was launched by the North American Vegetarian Society.

 Taking its vegetarian game beyond hummus and mouttabal, XVA Cafe dishes out a wealth of creative Middle Eastern veggie fare.
 The restaurant and cafe’s menu is infused with signature Arabian and Mediterranean flavors, packed with a variety of light bites and wholesome mains.
 With winter around the corner, pencil in a sun-kissed day out at XVA Cafe.

-Located in a charming courtyard shaded under an overhanging tree, a game of chess and a Turkish coffee is all you need to make it a perfect afternoon.
+Located in a charming courtyard shaded under an overhanging tree, a game of chess and a strong coffee is all you need to make it a perfect afternoon.
 Unwind after an early morning trek around Bastikiya with breakfast.
 For a veggie version of classic meat dishes, tuck into the beetroot kebab (AED 50) and quinoa and zucchini kofta (AED 45).
 A meal at the cafe is incomplete without indulging in a handful of its zesty zaatar-dusted sweet potato fries (AED 25).
 Take your sweet tooth on a joyride with a bite of the divine rose and saffron cheesecake (AED 30).
 For a vegan sweet treat, try the lemon sorbet (AED 20).

 Find XVA Cafe in the XVA Art Hotel, in the Bastikiya district of Mankhool.
 Open 7am-10pm daily.
 04 353 5383